 Be prepared to provide the following documents at the port of entry to the U.S. Customs and Border Protection (CBP) officer.
-NOTE: CBP instpection takes place before you collect your luggage, so you must have these documents on your person.
+Please note that CBP inspection takes place before you collect your luggage, so you must have these documents on your person.
 Do not put your travel documents in your checked luggage.

 - Supporting financial documentation

 Just like any trip, packing the right items and bringing the correct documents are essential if you want to avoid unnecessary hassles.
-Of course, if you have any questions as you prepare for your journey to Augsburg College, we are here to help you.
+To start your packing, here are some tips that you may find useful:

 - In your carry-on, keep a change of clothes, toiletries, valuables, important documents (passports, visas, arrival instructions) and medication.